janosh/svelte-multiselect/readme.md

    Currently active option, i.e. the one the user currently hovers or navigated to with arrow keys.

 1. ```ts
-   addOptionMsg: string = 'Create this option...'
+   addOptionMsg: string = `Create this option...`
    ```

    Message shown to users after entering text when no options match their query and `allowUserOptions` is truthy.

 1. ```ts
-   allowUserOptions: boolean = false
+   allowUserOptions: boolean | 'append' = false
    ```

    Whether users are allowed to enter values not in the dropdown list. `true` means add user-defined options to the selected list only, `'append'` means add to both options and selected.

 1. ```ts
-   autocomplete: string = 'off'
+   autocomplete: string = `off`
    ```

    Applied to the `<input>`.
 Specifies if browser is permitted to auto-fill this form field.
-See [MDN docs](https://developer.mozilla.org/docs/Web/HTML/Attributes/autocomplete) for other admissible values.
+Should usually be one of `'on'` or `'off'` but see [MDN docs](https://developer.mozilla.org/docs/Web/HTML/Attributes/autocomplete) for other admissible values.

 1. ```ts
    autoScroll: boolean = true